nathanw88/BikeTrainer/README.md

 a trainer to log your workouts your food intake and your sleep. with the ability to show you your data on a graph so you can see you effort along a time line.
 Live Link: https://wellness-trainer.herokuapp.com/ for testing use the following login info email: test@test.com password: 12345678

+## to Get Started

+Clone repo down set up MySQL using the scheema file with the folliwing info port: 3307, user: root, password:root, database: trainer_db; then use the npm install script on the root directory of the repo, after the install finishes, run npm start and wait for a bit.

 ## Available Scripts